Let’s say you start a book club.

 You can dip your toes into marketing as slowly and gently as you need, and even just a few strategic decisions can help your bottom line.

 Finding your software and creating your membership website was the grunt work.
-Marketing is just the polish you need to give it a shine.
+Marketing is just the polish you need to give it a shine, whether you're launching a new product or buffing out the dents on an existing product.

 So, how do you market a membership website?